renoki-co/befriended/readme.md

 }
 ```

-If you plan to set your model as being able to both be followed or follow, use the `Follow` trait and `Following` interface:
+If your model can both follow & be followed, you can use `Follow` trait and `Following` contract.
 ```php
 use Rennokki\Befriended\Traits\Follow;
 use Rennokki\Befriended\Contracts\Following;